This is a post I originally put up last year. I thought it was too critical. I had a change of heart and took it down.

 The grand finale was the check from the Jamie Oliver Foundation.
 They presented a check for $68,000.
 At this point I thought they left out two zeros.
 Yeah sure, 68 grand isn’t a pittance.
 But given that they’re a giant, UK company (say what?), I was having trouble figuring how much of that 68 grand would make its way to childhood obesity.
 No one else in the crowd was impressed, either.
 No one clapped.

 But wait a minute.
 They’re a UK company.
-James never said this was about American kids, but that’s what the inference seemed to be.
+James never said this was only about American kids, but that’s what the inference seemed to be.

 At this point I’m walking around kicking the grass.

 When the party broke up I spotted James’s wife Sunny.
 She was kind enough to talk about it, she was genuine.
 She mentioned they have a deal going with a national retailer.
 I wondered what the tradeoff was?
 The retailer gets to mine Iron Cowboy Facebook and Twitter data and kids go to school once a week dressed in clothes bought at the retailer?
-All on the back of, oops, in the name of childhood obesity.

 She also mentioned an idea to change schools.
 I know a little about education – even though I dropped out of school in the 9th grade.